Cubent/Beitha/docs/docs/deployment.md

 1. A GitHub account
 2. Git installed on your local machine
 3. Node.js and npm installed
-4. Access to the BrowserBee repository
+4. Access to the Beitha repository

 ## Setting Up GitHub Pages